silverstripe/silverstripe-raygun/README.md

-# Raygun integration for SilverStripe
+# Raygun integration for Silverstripe

-This is a simple module that binds Raygun to the error & exception handler of SilverStripe.
+This is a simple module that binds Raygun to the error & exception handler of Silverstripe.

 ## Installation